 Trestle is a 501c3 non-profit contemporary art space located in Sunset Park, Brooklyn, that was established in 2012 in Gowanus, Brooklyn.
 Our mission is to foster creativity and community by offering exhibition, education, and networking opportunities for contemporary artists and curators.
 We provide a place for creative people to focus on the development of their art and their career.
 Our mission is carried out through four core programs: Contemporary Exhibitions, Professional Development, Community Classes, and Residencies.

-Trestle’s Community Classes Program offers instruction in a wide variety of artist techniques and theories, as well as training in professional practices.
+Trestle’s Workshop Program offers instruction in a wide variety of artist techniques and theories, as well as training in professional practices.
 This program serves a dual purpose of educating artists in new media and creating jobs for highly-trained teaching artists.
 The classes attract a wide range of artists from the neighborhood and help Trestle participate in the life of the local community while providing professional-level artistic instruction to a wide audience.

 In addition to visual art exhibitions, Trestle hosts a variety of professional development opportunities and events: